BlakeWilliams/remote-development-manager/README.md

 Server commands:

 * `rdm server` - hosts a server locally (macOS only) so that your machine can receive copy, paste, and open commands.
-* `rdm close` - attempts to close a running server.
+* `rdm stop` - attempts to close a running server.
 * `rdm logpath` - returns the path where server logs are located.
 Useful for `tail $(rdm logpath)`
 * `rdm socket` - returns the path where the server socket lives.
 Useful for SSH commands, as seen above.